Do you want to sell group memberships for corporate teams?

 You can also restrict access to entire groups of content using categories and tags.

-In this example, we’re going to restrict access to all content that has the ‘Corporate’ tag.
-If you need help, then please see our step-by-step guide on how to add categories and tags for WordPress pages.
+As an example, we’re going to restrict access to all content that has the ‘Corporate’ tag.
+If you need more detailed instructions, then please see our step-by-step guide on how to add categories and tags for WordPress pages.

 To restrict access to a specific tag, open the ‘Protected Content’ dropdown and choose ‘All Content Tagged.’
 Then, type in the tag that you want to use.